© Crown copyright 2021

 Support for local authorities

-Our programme implementation team will support local authorities in delivering the holiday activities and food programme, focusing initially on the Easter holidays.
+Our programme implementation team supported local authorities to deliver the holiday activities and food programme during the Easter holidays.

-Each local authority will have access to a named contact who they will be able to contact with queries and requests for support.
+Each local authority has been allocated a named Childcare Works holiday activities and food programme adviser who they will be able to contact with queries and requests for support.
 As part of the package of support, group meetings, regular communications and the sharing of resources will be promoted and facilitated.

-We are also procuring a national support contract which will be in place from April 2021 to provide support, advisory and performance monitoring services to assist local authorities with ensuring holiday provision for school-age children.
+Childcare Works began their work in April 2021 and their role includes providing support, advisory and performance monitoring services to assist local authorities with ensuring holiday provision for school-age children.

 We encourage local authorities to work closely with neighbouring local authorities and to establish clear cross border working protocols.
 This will help to ensure that adequate provision and support is offered to children from surrounding local authorities.